DBCDK/hejmdal/README.md

 # Dokumentation
 ## Endpoints
-- `/login?token=ABC_123&returnurl=someRelativeCallBackUrl`
+- `/login?token=ABC_123&returnurl=someRelativeCallBackUrl&agency=myAgencyId`
 Login URL.
 If the token parameter is incorrect (or missing) a http error 403 is returned.
-The returnurl specifies the relative callbach url for the calling service
+The returnurl specifies the relative callbach url for the calling service.
+If the agency (6-digit library number) is set, the borchk identity provider will automatically select the agency.
 - `/logud` eller `/logud?redirect=someRelativeCallBackUrl`
 The users session is removed.
 The redirect contains the relative callback url for the calling service.
 If the user session contains information from an identityprovider which has some special login/logout style, a message is presented with information about how the user should handle this - some identity providers do not support a logout operation, so in order to logout properly, the user has to close all browser windows.